 The Black-bellied Plover is one of the most characteristic birds of the gulf beach, ponds edges near the gulf, and short-grass fields near the coast.
 It is present only in winter, but that means year-round except for a two-month period centered on mid-July.
 There are, however, rather frequent records for that period as well.
-It is not infrequently found in the vicinity of New Orleans, in the Bonnet Carre Spillway, and in similar areas somewhat removed from the coast.
+Black-bellied Plovers are generally find on the coast, but also occasionally in the vicinity of New Orleans, at the Bonnet Carre Spillway, and in similar areas somewhat removed from the coast.
 Normaly the species is present from mid-July to early June, but non-breeding birds are often found in the 5-week period when most birds are on the breeding grounds.